Munawwar/redicache/README.md

 (Why "redicache"?
 It sounds like "ready cache".. doesn't it? 🤷‍♂️)

-Note: If you are using redis 2.x use version 2.8+, as there are issues with TTL command in lower versions.
+Note: If you are using redis 2.x, then switch to version 2.8+, as there are issues with TTL command in lower versions.

 ## Usage